fboender/sla/README.md

 You can use the `--verbose` option to show what your rules are executing.
 Basically the same as doing `set -x` in your script.

+### Passing values

+You can pass values as environment variables:

+    $ export TARGET=/usr/local
+    $ sla install  # installs in /usr/local

+or

+    TARGET=/usr/local sla install

+You can also pass command-line arguments:

+    sla install /usr/local

+These become available as normal positional arguments in a rule / shell
+function:

+    install () {
+        TARGET=$1
+    }

 ### Tips and tricks